adam42739/smarket-sim/smarketsim/v2/METHODOLOGY.md

 ![X to M mapping](mapping.png "Mapping")

 The above represents a mapping for an $X$ that has only two columns.
-However, $X$ may have more than two columns in which case the number of discrete points in the mapping exponentially grows.
+However, $X$ may have more than two columns in which case the number of discrete points within the mapping grows exponentially.
 To control this, we perform PCA on $X$ to reduce its dimensionality to two.

 $$
 M_{(x_1,\ x_2)} = M_{(Xv_1,\ Xv_2)}